Student Academic Appeals Policy and Procedure

-If the relevant administrator made the original academic decision while serving in the role of mentor, tutor or evaluator, an appointed faculty member fills the administrative role in the appeals process.
+If the relevant administrator made the original academic decision while serving in the role of mentor, instructor, or evaluator, an appropriate administrator will be assigned to the administrative role in the appeals process.

 The locus of appeal is with the program or academic unit where the original academic decision was made.
-For example, if a student enrolls in a Nursing course and appeals the course outcome, the appeal is reviewed by the School of Nursing.
-Questions about the appropriate locus of an appeal are resolved by the Office of Academic Affairs.
-The relevant administrator should provide the student with a copy of the Student Academic Appeals Policy.
+For example, if a student enrolls in a Nursing course and appeals the course outcome, the appeal is reviewed by the School of Nursing and Allied Health.
+Questions about the appropriate locus of an appeal are resolved by the provost or designee.

 The college appeals process includes an informal resolution procedure as well as a procedure for formal appeal of an academic decision.
-The college strongly encourages the student to attempt an informal resolution before making a formal appeal.
+The college expects the student to attempt an informal resolution before making a formal appeal.